- Forms | Resources

 In light of our mission, some members have questioned how we should respond to issues of human sexuality, identity and inclusion of what is commonly known as the LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, Plus) community.
 To help us, the Congregation Council designated a task force to provide information and support for our congregation.

 The task force is aware that some members are ready to welcome this discussion; others have significant concerns and many have questions.
 We need forums for the congregation to examine differing perspectives and listen honestly to one another.
-To facilitate this, we have asked Pastor Rick Pribbernow to guide us.
-He is the Chaplain/Director of Open Door Ministries, a Lutheran ministry of consultation and pastoral care for sexual orientation and gender identity in our synod.
+Helping to facilitate this was Pastor Rick Pribbernow, former Chaplain/Director of Open Door Ministries, a Lutheran ministry of consultation and pastoral care for sexual orientation and gender identity in our synod.
 Our first forum was held September 27, 2020, via Zoom.

 If you have any questions or concerns, please feel welcome and safe in contacting Beth Donahoe or any of the task force members.
 If desired, your communications will be held in strict confidence and your comments will not be associated with your name.
 Pastor Lara and Doug Johnson, Director of Youth and Family Ministries, are serving as advisors to our group and are also available.